-Location: Western Darling Downs, Queensland, approx 4½ hours from Brisbane.
+Location: Funny Farm, Queensland, approx 4½ hours from Brisbane.
 The specific site locations will be sent to all registered persons closer the event, however a quick reference point close by is the corner of Moonie Highway and Meandarra-Talwood Road, Westmar.
-The fields used are in a parcel of land consisting of 45,000 acres (1,960,200,000 sq feet) which is large, flat and generally clear of trees and other obstructions.
+The fields used are in a parcel of land consisting of 45,000 acres (1,960,200,000 sq feet) which is large, flat and minimal trees and other obstructions.
 Most of the area is fertile farming land, so is to be treated with respect.
 We appreciate the huge support given by the owners.
 Please see ‘Something Special’.

 Altitude: The launch site has a waiver to 120,000′ AMSL (Above Mean Sea Level).
 Since the launch site has elevation of 825′ and we have a requirement to maintain a 1000′ buffer, flights will be limited to 118,000′ AGL (Above Ground Level).